EMF guitar director calls Triad 'hotbed for classical guitar'

 After rehearsal, students head to a master class with Vieaux.

-Reuben Akins plays Milan Tesar's "Four Ballad Stories."
-Helen Wyrick of Arkansas plays Fernando Sor's Etude in A Major, Opus 6, No. 6.
-Aggeler played the Funeral March of Sor's Opus 59.
+Reuben Akins played Milan Tesar’s “Four Ballad Stories.”
+Helen Wyrick of Arkansas played Fernando Sor’s Etude in A Major, Opus 6, No. 6.
+Aggeler played the Funeral March of Sor’s Opus 59.

 Vieaux offered compliments and suggestions for each.